Tips for Parents shooting sports

 Nikon D4, Sigma 120-300mm ƒ/2.8 with Sigma 1.4 converter, ISO 800, ƒ/5.6, 1/2000

-Today we celebrate our sporting victories with parties.
-In many ways, the money we spend on sports looks like our religious events.
+Today, we celebrate our sporting victories with parties.
+In many ways, the money we spend on sports resembles the money we spend on religious events.
 Sportswriters even talk about the house of worship when referring to some venues.
-We have the call to worship with the national anthem, and we even participate by standing and cheering.
+We have the call to worship with the national anthem, and we stand and cheer.

 The players in the game I covered are not on scholarships but rather play for the pure enjoyment of the game.